Cloud-Awesome/power-portal-gds-accelerator/documentation/installation.md

 The source in this repo works out of the box if the portal you have installed is using the Customer template.

 If you have any other template installed (e.g. Partner portal, Employee self-service) then the upload will create a new set of records instead of updating the existing records.
-This is absolutely fine, but means you will have to update the target portal binding in the Power Apps portal admin center
+This is absolutely fine (in some respects could be better), but means you will have to update the target portal binding in the Power Apps portal admin center

 ![](assets/update_portal_binding.png)